top of page

 WHAT ARE MEDICARE ADVANTAGE PLANS & HOW MUCH DO THEY COST?

 What you pay in a Medicare Advantage Plan depends on several factors.
 Like the type of plan, the size of the network, and what ancillary products are included.
-Also, plans are priced generally by county so prices can vary quite a bit from city to city and state to state.
+Also, plans are generally priced by county so that prices can vary quite a bit from city to city and state to state.

 ARE PRESCRIPTION MEDICATIONS COVERED UNDER MEDICARE ADVANTAGE PLANS?

-t Medicare Advantage Plans include Prescription Drug Coverage (Part D).
+The Medicare Advantage Plans include Prescription Drug Coverage (Part D).
 You can join a separate Medicare Prescription Drug Plan with certain types of plans that:

 • Can’t offer drug coverage (like Medicare Medical Savings Account plans)